Diving in the Banda Islands

 Have a look through our Frequently asked questions

 The amazing dive sites of the Banda Islands are best visited in March and April and during the September to December period.
-The weather is a little inconsistent outside of these times.
+The weather is a little inconsistent outside of these times, so much so that many dive operations (even land-based) cease diving in the area as surface conditions can really kick up.
+Liveaboards restrict their visits to calmer periods.

 Good for: Large animals, small animals, visibility, underwater photography, wall dives, reef life and health, and advanced divers